Updated April 24, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $18k-$60k in training — that's faster than most associate-level health care careers that require clinical rotations.
+You can start working as a health information technician in 2.2 years with $25,000 in training — that is faster than most associate-level health care careers and costs less than a bachelor's degree.

 Education